An index of tropes dealing with planets.

 The birth of a planet, through natural or artificial means, usually with a good deal of impressive visuals.

 A planet has been struck with a disaster that forced (a portion of) the native population to leave for outer space.

 - Interplanetary Voyage

-A story where space travel is less concerned about the destination and much more concerned about the journey itself.
+A story where space travel is less concerned with the destination and much more with the journey itself.
 Common in early Science Fiction, not so much in modern times.

 - It's a Small World After All

 - Landfill Beyond the Stars

 An entire planet is used as an interstellar municipal landfill.

 A planet is lacking in metals or metal ores, which causes problems for the people living there.